rickithadi/bigduckmusic.com/src/pages/features/2021-04-03-weekly-picks-3rd-april-2021.md

 author: Isaac Yackem, & Chester
 col: white
 date: 2021-04-03T09:19:31.484Z
-description: Our featured picks this week - rock 'n' roll from KAZZMIR , cross-genre beat explorations from KoFlow and David Loke Kai Yuan, and heartbreaking indie rock from kotoji!
+description: Our featured picks this week - rock 'n' roll from KAZZMIR , a cross-genre beat collaboration from KoFlow and David Loke Kai Yuan, and heartbreaking indie rock from kotoji!
 category: feature
 spotify: ""